TechnoSparks/ts-binds/README.md

 For example, if you mirror the `Download` folder on Internal with the `Stuff from Internet` folder on your SD Card, the same list of cat pictures will be shown on both directories when navigated via a file manager, and any changes will take affect on both paths.

+## Notice
+Using this module will disable sdcardfs.

 ## Features
 1. Automated mount on boot based on user-configured path-list in internal storage
 2. Robust functions available for use in Terminal